itprodavets/itprodavets/resume.en.md

 I quickly learn new programming languages and technologies, allowing me to adapt to any project requirements and achieve high results in complex and large-scale tasks.

+[List of projects](/projects.en.md), that I have implemented in various positions at organizations..

 ## Contact Information

 - GitHub: [itprodavets](https://github.com/itprodavets)